ainneo/hooks-filter/README.md

-In this project I created a custom fetch hook fetching data from the Github Api.
+In this project I created a custom fetch hook fetching data from Github Api.